Creep (Radiohead song): Covers

+In 2023, Pentatonix covered "Creep" on The Masked Singer, and released a studio version the night after their unmasking.
+That November, the Australian musician Elly-May Barnes released a cover "Creep" as her first solo single, from her debut album, No Good.
+Barnes, who has cerebral palsy, said that the song is "just a really beautiful song to relate to if you're feeling like you're in a world that's just not made for you".
+Other artists who have covered "Creep" include Postmodern Jukebox, Korn, Weezer, Damien Rice, Amanda Palmer, Moby, the Pretenders, Kelly Clarkson, Arlo Parks, Olivia Rodrigo, and Ernest.

 Copyright infringement

 The chord progression and melody in "Creep" are similar to those of the 1972 song "The Air That I Breathe", written by Albert Hammond and Mike Hazlewood.
 After Rondor Music, the publisher of "The Air That I Breathe", took legal action, Hammond and Hazlewood received cowriting credits and a percentage of the royalties.
 Hammond said Radiohead were honest about having reused the composition, and so he and Hazlewood accepted only a small part of the royalties.

 In January 2018, the American singer Lana Del Rey said on Twitter that Radiohead were taking legal action against her for allegedly plagiarising "Creep" on her 2017 track "Get Free", and had asked for 100% of publishing royalties instead of Del Rey's offer of 40%.
 She denied that "Creep" had inspired "Get Free".
 Radiohead's publisher, Warner Chappell Music, confirmed it was seeking songwriting credits for "all writers" of "Creep", but denied that a lawsuit had been brought or that Radiohead had demanded 100% of royalties.
-In March, Del Rey told an audience: "My lawsuit's over, I guess I can sing that song any time I want."
+In March, Del Rey told an audience: "My lawsuit's over.
+I guess I can sing that song any time I want."
 The writing credits for "Get Free" were not updated on the database of the American Society of Composers, Authors, and Publishers.